12 Tools for Regulating Your Emotions

 9. Journal

 Journaling your thoughts, ideas, emotions, and more is nearly always great for calming down a flooded mind.
 Our thoughts are much clearer on paper.
-Journaling helps move brain activity away from the emotional center of our brains (the amygdala) and activates our rationality (our pre-frontal cortex).
-Here are 100 of my favorite journaling prompts.
+Journaling moves brain activity away from the emotional center (amygdala) and activates our rationality (pre-frontal cortex).
+Here are some journaling prompts.

 10. Gratitude